-The Lord-Lieutenant is Her Majesty The Queen’s representative in the county.
-Issues relating to protocol and precedence can be clarified by consultation with the Deputy Clerk to the Lieutenancy (email@example.com) or 020 8541 9127.
+The Lord-Lieutenant is His Majesty The King’s representative in the county.
+Issues relating to protocol and precedence can be clarified by consultation with the Deputy Clerk to the Lieutenancy (firstname.lastname@example.org) or 020 8541 9127.

 How to address the Lord-Lieutenant

-In writing: Mr Michael More-Molyneux, Her Majesty’s Lord-Lieutenant of Surrey.
+In writing: Mr Michael More-Molyneux, His Majesty’s Lord-Lieutenant of Surrey.